com-480-data-visualization/OutOfTouch/milestone3/README.md

 ```
 make start
 ```
 The above command is used to start the services.
 The start of the services take around 10 minutes, as the data should be indexed in the database.
-Moreover, the data from [here](https://drive.google.com/drive/folders/1zd5pfRjVlyb2tbWu4nTnZTwUkrU_ITZN?usp=drive_link) should be placed in the [data folder](https://github.com/com-480-data-visualization/OutOfTouch/tree/master/data) (```/data```).
+Moreover, the data from [here](https://drive.google.com/drive/folders/1zd5pfRjVlyb2tbWu4nTnZTwUkrU_ITZN?usp=drive_link) should be placed in the data folder (```/data```) in the root of the project.

 ```
 make stop